linuxhistoryblg/potatofacts/README.md

   - [x] Identify and test a podman database container-image suitable for the project goals
   - [x] Define the database tables necessary for the project
   - [x] Identify a podman container-image suitable for running the python backend
-  - [x] Create a podman-compose file to start both containers together
+  - [x] Create a podman-compose file to start all containers together
+  - [x] Populate Potatofacts:facts table with interesting potato factoids
   - [ ] Write the backend python to serve potato facts, and interface with the SMS gateway
   - [ ] Rent time on an SMS gateway provider
   - [ ] QA/UAT